greenygh0st/capacitor-plugin-silent-notifications/README.md

 ```

 Listens to events associated with Silent Notifications
-and notifies the listenerFunc if a Shortcuts has been executed.
+and notifies the listenerFunc if a background notification has been received.

 | Param              | Type                                                              | Description                                     |
 | ------------------ | ----------------------------------------------------------------- | ----------------------------------------------- |